brootaylor/brootaylor-v3/src/_content/pages/about.md

 Before ever touching a computer, my life revolved around ‘teasing’ cows on a dairy farm, off-road motorbiking, hiking and wild camping in the mountains, stargazing, canoeing, fishing, photography, drumming, playing a bunch of team and individual sports, and aspiring to be a pilot.

-I write now and then &ndash; and have [written a few posts](/writing), [jotted down some notes](/notes), and [bookmarked links to articles](/bookmarks) I've enjoyed and found interesting.
-Hopefully some of them will resonate with you.

 ---

 ## What I do